naoshibaikyu/superbuddn/epilogues/template.md

 Scruffy Shocked: Unfortunately he does not have Shocked right now.
 So he'll look like this.
 But that is okay because that can be solved by having the webmaster insert a mugshot emote of that.
 So it's fine to have this here because it doesn't mess with the formatting at all.

-Dumbass: A character named "Dumbass" does not exist.
-So he'll be displayed like this.
-No mugshot, so it's safe to assume it's a random NPC.
+Dumbass: A character named "Dumbass" does not exist in the character database file, unlike Nadine and Scruffy.
+So he'll be displayed with no mugshot, so it's safe to assume it's a random unimportant NPC.
 If you want a mugshot for a character, we can talk about making a mugshot and adding them in.
+The webmaster handles it all! ovo7

 Kranion Angry: SHUT UP I'M TRYING TO SLEEP